This post may contain affiliate links. Please read our disclosure policy.

 A simple DIY for homemade coconut whipped cream.
 This ingredient is a delicious dairy-free whipping cream alternative, takes just minutes to prepare, and is vegetarian, vegan, gluten-free, nut-free, Whole30, paleo, and keto-friendly!

-If you’re looking for a delicious dairy-free whipped ream that works in the same way and has the wonderfully light and airy texture, then look no further than coconut whipped cream.
+If you’re looking for a delicious dairy-free whipped ream that works in the same way and has a wonderfully light and airy texture, then look no further than coconut whipped cream.

 All you need is a can of coconut milk (or homemade coconut cream), a little vanilla extract, and some sweetener of your choice.
 Plus it takes just minutes to whip up!
 Although you do need to chill the coconut milk first, so make sure to pop your cans in the fridge a day in advance.